Skip to main content

 PXE vs Virtual Media

-If your hardware supports Redfish Virtual Media (most modern servers do), you can skip the DHCP configuration entirely.
+If your qualified hardware supports Redfish Virtual Media, you can skip the PXE DHCP configuration.
 Virtual Media mounts the boot ISO directly via BMC, avoiding PXE network complexity.
 Use BMC addresses like redfish-virtualmedia://192.168.1.101/redfish/v1/Systems/1 in your BareMetalHost specs.

 1.3 Verify Metal3 Stack